people

 John may or may not have cycled 26 miles and run 6 all before work today.
 But he probably did.

-Chris Cordell, Registered Architect (IL, AZ)
+Chris Cordell, AIA, Registered Architect

 Chris is a transplant from Phoenix, Arizona, where he previously worked with the firms The Construction Zone and StarkJames in the design-build field.
 His work in Phoenix included coordinating and building projects with the firms Wendell Burnette Architects, Chen+Suchart Studio, Lake Flato, and Weddle Gilmore.
 These firms partnered with building professionals like Chris that understood and appreciated the intent of their design and could collaborate to enhance and execute their vision.
 Chris also helped develop and build one of the first viable multifamily housing in the US built from shipping containers, Containers on Grand.